chhabrakaran7/javalearnings/README.md

 2. Explanations with examples.

 # Methods
-Program names: method_concept.java and examples_1.java
+Program names: method_concept.java and method_concept_contd.java

 Location: src/methods

 About:
-1. Description of methods with use cases.
+1. Description of methods in detail.
-2. The concept for method are explained along-with an example_1.java program to describe methods in details.
+2. Multiple method usage cases are explained.